juiceDeLemon/nvim-config/README.md

 - pylsp (python lsp) (pip3 install python-lsp-server) (venv recommended)
 lua:
 - stylua (lua formatter) (cargo install stylua)
+- lua-ls (lua lsp) (brew install lua-language-server or just download the binary from its github page

 change the python interpreter in lua/u/pluginsettings/lsp.lua (python3_host_prog). you might want to use venv all the time because it isn't working.